Friday, August 8, 2025

 – By Editorial Staff

-Zelensky at the World Economic Forum with NATO Secretary General Jens Stoltenberg.
+Zelensky at the World Economic Forum with NATO's then Secretary General Jens Stoltenberg.

 In recent years, hardly any other political leader has been highlighted by the media and political establishment and praised so unanimously as Ukrainian President Volodymyr Zelensky – who in the current narrative has come to characterize the epitome of a modern patriotic folk hero.